 Candice has performed at many orchestra and chamber music festivals in the US and abroad, including the Britten-Pears Programme, the Aspen Music Festival, the Aldeburgh Music Festival, the National Orchestral Institute, the Manchester Music Festival, the Castleton Opera Festival, and the Bowdoin International Music Festival.
 She also enjoys exploring music of the past and the present: she has collaborated with Nogales Barocco, a group dedicated to performing baroque music on historical instruments, and has also performed with several ensembles devoted to the creation and performance of music written by living composers.
 She can be heard performing with OSSIA New Music on a recording of works by composer Michael Tenzer entitled "Let Others Name You," released by New World Records.

 Candice received her Bachelor of Music from the Eastman School of Music where she studied with Carol Rodland.
 She went on to study with Victoria Chiang and Li-Kuo Chang for her Master of Music at the Peabody Conservatory of the Johns Hopkins University, where she was awarded a merit-based full scholarship.
-She has received additional instruction from Robert Vernon, Noa Kageyama, John Graham, Miles Hoffman, and members of the Takács, Ying, and Pacifica quartets.
+She received additional instruction from Robert Vernon, Heidi Castleman, Noa Kageyama, John Graham, and Miles Hoffman.
+She has also studied chamber music with the Takács, Ying, Juilliard, and Pacifica quartets.
 She plays on a viola made by Georges Chanot I in 1878.